-I was raised in the northwest suburbs of Chicago and currently reside in Woodstock, Illinois.
+I was raised in the northwest suburbs of Chicago and currently reside in Lakewood, Illinois.
 I earned my Bachelor of Arts Degree in Psychology at Aurora University, with a specialization in Biopsychology and a minor in Physiological Science.
-My interests in psychology began when I was in high school, where I had the opportunity to become involved with volunteer work internationally.
+My interests in psychology began when I was in high school, where I had the opportunity to become involved with international volunteer work.
 In college, my passion for psychology continued to grow as I had an extremely positive personal therapeutic experience.
-The impact of this experience and the belief that we all have a tendency to grow and move towards living a healthy and meaningful life, led to my commitment for making a positive difference in individuals’ lives.
+The impact of this experience and the belief that we all have tendencies to grow and move towards living a healthy and meaningful life, led to my commitment for making a positive difference in individuals’ lives.

-I received my Master’s of Arts Degree in Clinical Psychology from Argosy University/Illinois School of Professional Psychology in 2011 and my Doctoral Degree in Clinical Psychology in 2016.
-While in my masters program, the majority of my clinical work focused on treating clients struggling from depression, anxiety, and severe mental illness in a variety of settings including an inpatient psychiatric hospital and partial hospitalization and intensive outpatient programs at a behavioral health hospital.
+I received my Master of Arts Degree in Clinical Psychology from Argosy University/Illinois School of Professional Psychology in 2011 and my Doctoral Degree in Clinical Psychology in 2016.
+While in my master’s program, the majority of my clinical work focused on treating clients struggling from depression, anxiety, and severe mental illness in a variety of settings including an inpatient psychiatric hospital, partial hospitalization, and intensive outpatient programs at a behavioral health hospital.
 In this setting, I also gained experience providing crisis intervention to individuals with self-injurious behaviors and suicidal ideation.
 I helped my clients learn how to regulate their emotions and develop positive coping techniques for dealing with internal conflicts that have led to unhealthy relationships.

-Throughout my doctoral training, I have continuously worked with adolescents and adults in an individual, group, and couples therapy context.
-I have generalized training across many areas of psychology including depression, anxiety, PTSD/trauma, eating disorders, postpartum depression, attachment, relationship issues, emotional regulation, and co-occurring medical complications including obesity.
+I have continuously worked with adults in an individual, group, and couples therapy context.
+I have generalized training across many areas of psychology including depression, anxiety, PTSD/trauma, eating disorders, perinatal mood disorders, attachment, relationship issues, emotional regulation, and co-occurring medical complications including obesity.

-I am licensed in Illinois as a Clinical Professional Counselor.
-I am currently in the process of completing my postdoctoral fellowship at LivingRite.
-I have advanced supervised clinical training in Emotion-Focused Therapy.
+I am licensed in Illinois as a Licensed Clinical Psychologist.
+I have been a part of LivingRite since 2015 and am currently the Director of Clinical Training.
+I have advanced supervised clinical training through level 2 in Emotion-Focused Therapy.
 Empathy, acceptance, and genuineness are three qualities that I believe are the foundation for building a trusting and supportive therapeutic relationship.
 My therapeutic approach is integrative as I implement emotion-focused, cognitive-behavioral, attachment, and psychodynamic therapies.
 I also use experiential techniques to help you work through painful emotions, identify self-criticism, learn how to engage in self-soothing, break unhealthy relationship patterns, and resolve any unfinished business.
 My therapeutic method and treatment interventions are uniquely tailored to you depending on your presenting problem, life history, and moment-by-moment processes.
-I am currently the Couples Specialty Team Lead.

-I have completed advanced clinical training through Level 3 in Gottman’s Method for couples therapy.
+I have completed advanced clinical training through Level 3 in Gottman’s Method for Couples Therapy.
 Gottman’s Method for couples therapy is a research-based approach to help couples build stronger friendship, share appreciation and respect, learn how to manage conflict, develop a positive approach to problem-solving, and increase closeness and intimacy.
-I also have certification in Gottman’s Bringing Baby Home, which is an educator program to help you and/or your partner transition to- or become acclimated to parenting, form a secure attachment pattern with your baby and your partner, learn emotion-coaching parenting and attachment parenting techniques, and enhance marital satisfaction after baby arrives.
+I am certified in Gottman’s Bringing Baby Home, which is an educator program to help you and/or your partner transition to- or become acclimated to parenting, form a secure attachment pattern with your baby and your partner, learn emotion-coaching parenting and attachment parenting techniques, and enhance marital satisfaction after baby arrives.

-I also advanced training in Emotion-Focused Couples Therapy.
+I also have advanced clinical training in Emotion-Focused Couples Therapy.
 My curiosity to understand marital satisfaction and emotion regulation in couples led me to focus my doctoral research on exploring expressions of tenderness from an emotion-focused perspective.
-Emotion-Focused Couples Therapy is an evidence-based treatment approach that focuses on the couples present experience and their negative patterns of interactions, while placing emotions at the clinical forefront of therapy.
+Emotion-Focused Couples Therapy is an evidence-based treatment approach that focuses on the couples’ present experience and their negative patterns of interactions, while placing emotions at the clinical forefront of therapy.
 I will work with how you and your partner respond and react emotionally to each other’s underlying needs and help create new ways of interacting in order to strengthen and validate attachment and emotional bonds.
 I am a member of LivingRite’s Couple and Family Specialty Team.

 Women’s Health Issues

-During my doctoral training, I worked towards specialized training in eating disorders.
-My interest in eating disorders began during my training as I taught a pre-operative class for individuals pursing weight-loss surgery, as well as co-leading a monthly eating disorder support group with a registered dietician.
+My interest in eating disorders began during my early training as I led a pre-operative class for individuals pursing weight-loss surgery, as well as co-leading a monthly eating disorder support group with a registered dietician.

 I help encourage you to develop adaptive ways of coping with vulnerable feelings and to promote self-acceptance.
 I help you to be able to differentiate between past and present events and identify emotionally based needs in order to generate a new meaning, facilitate healthy resolution of problematic experiences, and change interpersonal interactions.